Tatusaily/RavintolaRyhmis/README.md

 The page communicates with a backend software hosted at 10.120.32.53 You must be in the Metropolia VPN to use the functionality.

-The backend can be found at [link](https://github.com/Tatusaily/RavintolaRyhmisBackend).
+The backend repository can be found at [link](https://github.com/Tatusaily/RavintolaRyhmisBackend).
+The backend is hosted at [link](http://10.120.32.53/app/)